SiebeM03/Idle-Ark/docs/dinos/dinos.md

     - Not sure yet if there should be a cap to XP levels.
     - If the higher levels end up requiring large amounts of XP this might not be a problem, then the player can still use XP to strengthen their dinoStats slowly over time

+## Types

+### Tyrannosaurus Rex (DPS / Bruiser)

+- **Basic attack**: Bite - A powerful chomp dealing moderate damage
+- **Active ability**: Savage Roar - Increases damage by 30% for 3 rounds, decreases by 10% each round
+- **Passive ability**: Blood Thirst - Restores 10% of damage dealt as health
+- **Stats ability**: Apex Predator - Increased critical chance and damage

+### Triceratops (Tank / Support)

+- **Basic attack**: Horn Bash - Strikes the target with its horns
+- **Active ability**: Shield Charge - Rushes into an enemy, dealing damage and stunning them for 2 rounds
+- **Passive ability**: Guardian Stance - Reflects 20% of damage taken back to the attacker, with a 30% chance to deal 20% more damage
+- **Stats ability**: Thick Hide - Increased health and armor
+- **Utility ability**: Increases wood and thatch carrying capacity

+### Velociraptor (DPS / Assassin)

+- **Basic attack**: Claw Strike - A quick strike dealing low damage
+- **Active ability**: Pack Ambush - Leaps at the enemy with the lowest HP, dealing high single-target damage and applying a bleed effect for 3 rounds
+- **Passive ability**: Pack Hunter - When launching an active ability, all allied Velociraptors attack a random enemy that has a bleed effect dealing 50% of the damage
+- **Stats ability**: Agile Hunter - Increased speed and critical chance

+### Brachiosaurus (Support / Healer)

+- **Basic attack**: Tail Whip - Swings its tail and deals damage to 2 random enemies
+- **Active ability**: Herbivore's Blessing - Heals 3 random allies for 10% of their max health each round for 3 rounds
+- **Passive ability**: Soothing Presence - Every critical hit on an enemy heals a random ally for 5% of their max health
+-
+- **Utility ability**: Fertile Lands - Increases berry and fiber harvesting and carrying capacity

+### Spinosaurus (Hybrid Tank-DPS)

+- **Basic attack**: Ripping Claw - A strong attack that slightly heals the Spinosaurus
+- **Active ability**: Frenzied Onslaught - Attack 2 random enemies, there is a 40% chance to apply 1 layer of Frenzy to the enemy
+- **Passive ability**: Frenzy Slaughter - When the Spinosaurus is hit by a critical strike, deals 20% of the damage to all enemies with at least one layer of Frenzy
+- **Stats ability**: Thick Scales - Increased armor